 He was appointed as one of the first NIHR ‘Walport’ Academic Clinical Fellows within the Imperial School of Anaesthesia.
 During this time he successfully attained a prestigious Wellcome Trust Clinical Research Training Fellowship to undertake a PhD within the department at Imperial College London.
 His PhD investigated the role of tumour necrosis factor (TNF), long implicated in acute lung injury pathogenesis, and discovered that TNF-signalling triggers alveolar epithelial dysfunction in experimental lung injury through activation of death signals.
 He held the prestigious Gold Medal for Research from the Intensive Care Society (UK) in 2011/12 for research undertaken during his PhD studies.
 He was also awarded institutional and regional prizes for his research.

 Having completed his PhD, he went on to complete advanced training in Intensive Care Medicine through the Royal Brompton and King’s College Hospitals.
 In 2014, he was appointed as a NIHR Clinical Lecturer in Anaesthesia and Intensive Care.
-He is as an honorary consultant within the severe respiratory failure and ECMO service at the Royal Brompton Hospital adult intensive care unit.
-His current research focuses on the pathophysiology and basic mechanisms of organ injury and inflammation within critical care disease states, including the optimisation and improvement of translational disease models of critical illness.
+He is as an honorary consultant at the Royal Brompton as well as the Chelsea & Westminster Hospital adult intensive care unit.
+His current research focuses on the pathophysiology and basic mechanisms of cell death induced organ injury and inflammation within critical care disease states, including ARDS, sepsis and burns.
+He has particular interests in the optimisation and improvement of translational disease models of critical illness.

 He is the an associate editor for the Journal of the Intenisve Care Society (JICS).
 He is an invited reviewer for grant bodies including the Medical Research Council as well as journals including Critical Care Medicine, Intensive Care Medicine – Experimental, and American Journal of Physiology: Lung Cell and Molecular Biology.
 Most recently, he was awarded a Starter Grant for Clinical Lecturers from the Academy of Medical Sciences, as well as BJA/RCoA project grants from the National Institute of Academic Anaesthesia.